gavinquirk/Star-Wars-Trivia-Game/README.md

 The application is deployed to github, and can be accessed at https://gavinquirk.github.io/Star-Wars-Trivia-Game/

-Open in Chrome Inspector or similar tool to see logs of correct answers!
+Open in Chrome Inspector or similar tool to see logs of your correct answers after submission!